numfocus/gsoc/2017/proposals/patni-harshit.md

 ## Future works

-In future the project can be extended to higher dimensions by mapping to quaternions as well.
+- In future the project can be extended to higher dimensions by mapping to quaternions as well.
+- Different types of colormaps can be added

 ## Open Source Development Experience